threefoldfoundation/info_threefold/src/roadmap/tfgrid_release_3_0.md

 ![](img/roadmap.png)

+We are planning to release TFGrid 3.0 over summer 2021, first as beta.

 ## Highlights

 ### integration with Parity / Polkadot

 - smart contract for IT layer on Parity
-- support for staking of TFT
 - colored coins of TFT (have TFT on other blockchains as well)
 - billing/pricing engine integration on Parity

 ### planetary network integration

-- Seamless integration with ipv4/6 gateway from your mobile
+- Seamless integration with ipv4/6 gateway from your mobile and desktop

+### Changes in billing model

+Post usage billing makes lide much more easy.

+### Zero-OS 3.0

+New version of Zero-OS with many updates on network, compute & storage layer.

 ## Other Ideas for 3.0 release (not approved yet to be part of 3.0)